Pear thrips (Taeniothrips inconsequens)

 Western flower thrips (Frankliniella occidentalis)

 Pest description and crop damage Thrips are minute, slender insects about 1 mm long.
 Adult thrips are dark brown to black in color with reddish brown eyes.
 The larvae are white.
 Most of the feeding damage occurs prior to bloom, when adults feed on the fruit buds.
 This causes buds to dry up, die, or develop abnormally.
-Foliage that has been damaged by thrips feeding appears distorted, tattered, or stunted.
-Fruit damaged by thrips may show surface russeting or discoloration.
+Foliage damaged by thrips feeding appears distorted, tattered, or stunted.
+Fruit damaged by thrips may show surface russeting or discoloration later in the growing season.

 Biology and life history Thrips overwinter as pupae in protected places on the ground.
 In spring, the adults fly to trees and enter developing buds to feed.
 Eggs are laid in the flower parts and along the mid-vein and petioles of developing leaves.
 The young larvae emerge to feed on the flower parts and foliage.
 Several generations pass each summer, and adults may feed on adjacent flowering plants as well.